Indro Montanelli: Controversies

-During his long career, Montanelli was involved in several controversies, the most notable being his child bride.
+During his career, Montanelli was involved in several controversies, the most notable concerning his child bride.

-While working as a journalist for the fascist magazine Civiltà Fascista, Montanelli had argued that under no circumstances soldiers should fraternize with black people, at least "until they had been given a culture."
-In March 2019, the feminist group Non Una Di Meno poured pink paint on the statue erected in honour of Montanelli, who had bought an Eritrean child as a wife.
-In June 2020, a statue of Montanelli in Milan was vandalized by activists in the context of the Black Lives Matter movement.
-The activist group Rete Studenti Milano labelled Montanelli "a colonialist who made slavery an important part of his political activity" and said he "cannot and should not be celebrated in the public square".
-This was also done to highlight the fact that, when aged 24 and working in Italian Ethiopia (former Abyssinia), he married a young girl, by buying her from her family, as was customary among locals, and in his interviews affectionately referred to her as "a little docile animal".
-The marriage falls into what was known as the madamato practice, a relationship between Italian men and local women that was commonplace in the then Italian colonies.
-The next day, Rete Studenti Milano and Laboratorio universitario Metropolitano revendicated a street painting dedicated to the memory of the young girl by the street artist Ozmo.
+While stationed in Italian Ethiopia during the Ethiopian War, Montanelli married a 12-year-old Eritrean girl who later married an Eritrean officer of his platoon.
 In a 1969 episode of the talk show L'ora della verità (The Hour of the Truth), Montanelli told host Gianni Bisiach of his child bride: "I think I chose well.
 She was a beautiful girl of 12 years.
 I'm sorry.
 But in Africa it's different."
 During the interview, his account was interrupted by a question from the feminist and journalist Elvira Banotti, who asked him how he could justify his marriage to a child, since marriage in Europe to a 12-year-old girl would be considered abhorrent; Montanelli replied that "in Abyssinia that's how it works", and that "at 12 years they normally marry, they are women already".
-In a 1982 interview with Biagi, Montanelli called her "a little docile animal", and said that he bought her for ₤500.
-According to Montanelli, the relationship was never violent or nonconsensual, and both the family and the girl always reported as agreeing to it; the girl still showed affection towards Montanelli years after their separation by naming her first-born child Indro.
-Details are confused and Montanelli was inconsistent when talking about it.
-Initially, he stated that she was 12 years old; later on, he described her as 14 years old.
-At times, she was referred to as Destà; other times, she was known as Fatima.
-Marco Travaglio, one of Montanelli's students, defended him.
-He said: "He was not a paedophile.
-He loved that little girl, he wanted to become Abyssian, and adapted to a tradition."
+His confrontation with Banotti continued for the whole episode of Bisiach's talk show.
+In a 1982 interview with Biagi, Montanelli called his child bride "a little docile animal", and said that he bought her for ₤500.
+According to Montanelli, the relationship was never violent or non-consensual, and both the family and the girl agreed to it.
+The girl still showed affection towards Montanelli years after their separation by naming her first-born child Indro.
+The details of her age are unclear, as Montanelli was inconsistent when talking about it.
+Initially, he stated that she was 12 years old; later on, he described her as 14.
+At times, she was referred to as Destà; other times, she was referred to as Fatima.
+Marco Travaglio, one of Montanelli's students, defended him, saying, "He was not a paedophile.
+He loved that little girl, he wanted to become Abyssinian and adapt to the tradition."